shpml/fundamentals/00_chapter/03_lesson.md

 4) Now that you're logged in, you can save your code by doing one of the following:

-* File > Export as gist.
+* `File` > `Export` as gist.
 This will save your file as a github repository on your github!
 Read more about gists [here](https://help.github.com/articles/about-gists/)
-* File > Download.
+* `File` > `Download`.
 Download and save your file locally.
 * Save your JS bin url.
 Simply copy and save your JS bin url for future reference.
 You can also go to File >My Bins to find the bin.
-Additionally, you can also File > Save Snapshot at point in time where JS bin will automatically save the latest version for you on your working copy.
+Additionally, you can also `File` > `Save Snapshot` at point in time where JS bin will automatically save the latest version for you on your working copy.

 ![](../assets/elkwebdesign/jsbin.png)